Playing God: Pandemic Brings Moral Dilemmas to US Hospitals

 You have the ethical quandary of, do I take care of the sickest folks or do I take care of the most folks?
 You focus on those in the middle.
 You have those that aren’t very sick, you tell them to stay home.
 And then you have people who are desperately sick and when there are not enough respirators, there’s going to be a decision-making situation where you’re going to say, this person is so sick, I’m just going to sedate them or give them something for pain or air hunger, but I don’t have the resources nor the time to focus on this person to the detriment of 15 others who are moderately sick who I can save.
 That is what we call competing goods.
 Both of those are good things but you can’t do both.

-I remember as a young missionary, we had a lot of premature births, some of the highest in the world because we had highest multiple births, that one out of every 28 deliveries was a set of twins.
+I remember as a young missionary in Kenya, we had a lot of premature births—some of the highest in the world because we had the highest multiple births—that one out of every 28 deliveries was a set of twins.
 So we had a lot of preemies.
-We didn't have 24-hour electricity.
+We didn’t have 24-hour electricity.
 We had a little generator we could use to run one isolette.
-You can put three premies and an isolette, but what do you do when the fourth one comes?
-I had to make this decision many times and say, okay, great, this one's doing better.
+You can put three premies in an isolette, but what do you do when the fourth one comes?
+I had to make this decision many times and say, Okay, great, this one’s doing better.
 I think we can take it out and put this one in.
-But other times you looked and all of them were doing bad and you think this one is so bad in the middle, I'm going to take that one out and just give comfort care, give it back to its mother and I'm going to take this other one that was just born and is doing better and put it in.
+But other times you looked, and all of them were doing bad and you think, this one is so bad in the middle, I’m going to take that one out and just give it comfort care and give it back to its mother and I’m going to take this other one that was just born and is doing better and put it in.

-Well, that's not fair.
-You can't be fair in these types of resource-depleted situations.
-And you get into what we call utilitarian ethics and that has a bad name.
-But there's a place when you have to do that when there are no moral absolutes for against an action.
-You've, you've got a moral duty to help people.
+Well, that’s not fair.
+You can’t be fair in these types of resource-depleted situations.
+And you get into what we call utilitarian ethics of doing the best you can to save the most people when you can’t save them all.
+You do that while not violating any moral absolutes.

 Doctors are trying to assess who will benefit the most for the longest when they offer access to scarce medical resources.
 It means hard choices are inevitable, especially because we have come to rely on the physician acting as an advocate for their individual patients.
 In order to keep that relationship intact as far as possible, hospitals are now putting into place triage teams—clinicians who are not directly providing care to a patient—who evaluate the test results and determine who will be most likely to benefit the most.